AndriyAndriyovuch/hotel_beds_client/README.md

 Whether you're fixing bugs, improving documentation, or adding new features to the hotel_beds_client, your help is invaluable.

 🛠 How to Contribute
-Fork the repo and create your branch from main:
+1. Fork the repo and create your branch from main:

 `git checkout -b feature/your-feature-name`

-Write tests for your changes (if applicable).
+2. Write tests for your changes (if applicable).

-Run tests to make sure everything works:

-bundle exec rake
-Commit your changes and push the branch:
+3. Commit your changes and push the branch:

-git push origin feature/your-feature-name
-Open a Pull Request and describe your changes!
+4. Open a Pull Request and describe your changes!

+`git push origin feature/your-feature-name`

 #### ✍️ Contribution Guidelines